Table of Contents

 pam_chauthtok

-: Changes the user's authentication token (usually the password).
-This function often incorporates the current (old) password and the new password.
+: Changes user’s authentication token (usually password).
+Usually uses old password and new password as parameters.

 - Environment Handling: